 Museu Nacional de Arte Contemporânea do Chiado (MNAC)

-The Chiado Museum of Contemporary Art focuses on Portuguese art from the mid-19th century to the present, filling an important gap between the MNAA’s older collections and the Berardo’s international contemporary art.
-The collection includes works by the major Portuguese artistic movements: Romanticism, Naturalism, Modernism (particularly the brilliant Amadeo de Souza-Cardoso), and contemporary Portuguese artists.
-The museum building, a beautifully converted 13th-century monastery in the heart of Chiado, is itself worth visiting.
+The Chiado Museum of Contemporary Art focuses on Portuguese art from the mid-19th century to the present, filling the gap between the MNAA’s older collections and the Berardo’s international contemporary art.
+The collection covers Romanticism, Naturalism, Modernism (particularly the brilliant Amadeo de Souza-Cardoso), and contemporary Portuguese artists.
+The museum occupies a beautifully converted 13th-century monastery in the heart of Chiado.

 Practical: Open Tuesday to Sunday, 10am–6pm.
 Admission €4.50.
 Free on first Sunday of each month.
-Located on Rua Serpa Pinto in Chiado.
+On Rua Serpa Pinto in Chiado.
 Allow 1 hour.

 Aljube Resistance and Freedom Museum

-One of Lisbon’s most powerful museums, the Aljube Museum occupies a former political prison used by the Estado Novo dictatorship (1926–1974) to imprison opponents of the regime.
+One of Lisbon’s most affecting museums, the Aljube Museum occupies a former political prison used by the Estado Novo dictatorship (1926–1974) to hold opponents of the regime.
 The museum documents the history of Portuguese fascism, political repression, censorship, colonial wars, and the Carnation Revolution of April 25, 1974 that restored democracy.
-The building’s prison cells have been preserved, and the exhibits include personal testimonies, secret police files, and propaganda material.
-It is an essential counterpoint to the grandeur of Lisbon’s other museums, offering a sobering but important perspective on Portugal’s 20th-century history.
+Prison cells have been preserved, and the exhibits include personal testimonies, secret police files, and propaganda material.
+It’s an essential counterpoint to Lisbon’s grander museums.

 Street Art and Contemporary Culture in Lisbon

-Beyond its traditional museums, Lisbon has become one of Europe’s most vibrant street art capitals.
-The city actively supports urban art through programs like the Galeria de Arte Urbana (GAU), which commissions large-scale murals throughout the city.
-Neighborhoods like Mouraria, Graça, and the LX Factory complex in Alcântara feature stunning works by Portuguese and international artists including Vhils (Alexandre Farto), who creates dramatic portraits by chiseling into building facades, Bordalo II, who creates enormous animal sculptures from recycled waste, and Pantónio, known for his dynamic blue murals of birds and fish.
+Beyond its traditional museums, Lisbon has built a serious street art reputation.
+The city supports urban art through the Galeria de Arte Urbana (GAU), which commissions large-scale murals citywide.
+Neighborhoods like Mouraria, Graça, and the LX Factory complex in Alcântara carry work by artists including Vhils (Alexandre Farto), who creates dramatic portraits by chiseling directly into building facades; Bordalo II, who builds enormous animal sculptures from recycled waste; and Pantónio, known for his dynamic blue murals of birds and fish.

-Several companies offer dedicated street art walking tours through the best neighborhoods for urban art.
-Self-guided routes through Mouraria (start at Martim Moniz square), the Avenida Fontes Pereira de Melo corridor, and the Quinta do Mocho housing estate in Loures (a 20-minute drive from the center, with over 100 murals) are also excellent options.
-The Underdogs Gallery in Marvila and the Montana Gallery in Intendente showcase street art in gallery settings.
+Several companies offer dedicated street art walking tours.
+Self-guided routes through Mouraria (start at Martim Moniz square), the Avenida Fontes Pereira de Melo corridor, and the Quinta do Mocho housing estate in Loures (a 20-minute drive, with over 100 murals) are also worthwhile.
+The Underdogs Gallery in Marvila and the Montana Gallery in Intendente show street art in gallery settings.

-Lisbon’s cultural calendar includes several major events worth planning around: Open House Lisboa (October) opens architecturally significant buildings normally closed to the public; Lisbon Architecture Triennale transforms spaces across the city; Festival Todos (September) celebrates intercultural exchange through performance, music, and art in Mouraria; and ARCOlisboa (May) is an international contemporary art fair.
+Lisbon’s cultural calendar includes events worth planning around: Open House Lisboa (October) opens architecturally significant buildings normally closed to the public; Lisbon Architecture Triennale transforms spaces across the city; Festival Todos (September) celebrates intercultural exchange through performance, music, and art in Mouraria; and ARCOlisboa (May) is an international contemporary art fair.
+For the full picture of what’s on throughout the year — festivals, seasonal events, public holidays, and local celebrations — the Lisbon festivals and events calendar is the most complete reference.

 Planning Your Lisbon Museum Visits